 Titmouse Club begins at 10 AM.
 The program will be closed to new participants at 10:15 AM.
 Please arrive on time so as not to disturb the experience for other children.

 What is a Titmouse?

 Titmouse Club is named for the inquisitive, small gray songbird with a white breast and a perky gray crest on its head, hence its full name, "Tufted Titmouse."
 Titmice are active and gregarious birds commonly seen within the Edith Moore Nature Sanctuary.
 They are often found with chickadees year-round in Houston’s wooded parks and yards.

 Each week’s Titmouse Club lesson features a different nature theme, focusing on our own Houston-area animals and habitats.
-We’ll enjoy nature stories and puppets, hands-on biofacts, nature crafts, up-close animal encounters, and a short walk in the woods, all led by our volunteer docent teachers.
-Tuesday and Wednesday sessions in one week present the same nature topic.
+We’ll enjoy nature stories and puppets, hands-on biofacts, nature crafts, up-close animal encounters, and a short walk in the woods.

 Titmouse Club attendees should park in the west parking lot of Memorial Drive United Methodist Church (12955 Memorial Drive).
 Enter the sanctuary through the marked gate in the fence near the rear of the church lot.
 To find the log cabin: Turn right at the first fork when you enter, then left over the Rummel Creek Bridge.
 The cabin will be straight ahead just past the ponds.

 The cost is $5.00 per participating child.
 Discount Cards for five prepaid sessions for $20.00 are available, or you can bring correct change each time you attend.
 No reservations are necessary for Titmouse Club.
 Class size is limited to the first 15 children who arrive.